 You can photocopy and cut out the cards below for students to raise to indicate which meaning they think each sentence above has as you read them out.

-PDF version for easy printing: BeginningEndingNegotiations
+PDF for easy saving and printing: BeginningEndingNegotiations